 Whereas the Union Board encourages the posting of campus events and services, and is also charged with the appearance and policies of the Student Center; Posters, flyers, announcements, and other postings must be stamped and dated by the Information Center or the ASUPS Publicity Office (if publicity services are being utilized) prior to their display in the Student Center to assure that boards are kept accurate and orderly.
 Postings will be discarded upon expiration.
 Boards in the Student Center are to be labeled as to function, and organizations must use appropriate boards.

 Signs and materials for advertising purposes can be posted in several places.
 Nothing can be posted on painted surfaces and on glass areas, windows, doors, etc. The Information Center and/or ASUPS Publicity Office post all signs for Wheelock Student Center.
-Give either of these two offices six (6) signs for posting.
+Give either of these two offices four (4) signs for posting.
 No signs may be posted on either of the two staircases in Marshall Hall.
 No "Rooms for Rent", "Houses for Rent", etc. are allowed in Wheelock.
-Puget Sound has an online listing service for Off-Campus Housing (x3317).

 3x4 and 3x6 posters need to be brought to WSC 219 before 11 a.m. on Wednesday.
 Facilities Services will hang them on Wednesday afternoons as their work load permits.